projectsesame/sesame/design/routing-design.md

 ### Header Routing

-Routing via Header allows Contour to route traffic by more than just fqdn or path matching, but by also routing based upon a header which exists on the request.
+Routing via Header allows Sesame to route traffic by more than just fqdn or path matching, but by also routing based upon a header which exists on the request.

 #### Use Cases